 As any company that has lived through a government investigation knows, such conduct issues can lead to significant costs that may overwhelm the benefit of the investment and undermine the company’s ability to focus its energies on accomplishing its strategic objectives.

 Novel post-pandemic M&A risks

-As Freshfields’ Q4 2020 M&A monitor noted, the second half of 2020 saw a 79 per cent increase in cross-border M&A from the first six months of the year – the biggest half-year jump on record.
+As Freshfields’ Q4 2020 M&A monitor (PDF) noted, the second half of 2020 saw a 79 per cent increase in cross-border M&A from the first six months of the year – the biggest half-year jump on record.